TheBeastCoding/standardized-multichannel-dataset-glaucoma/README.md

 # Standardized Multi-Channel Dataset for Glaucoma (SMDG-19), a standardization of 19 public datasets for AI applications.
 Standardized Multi-Channel Dataset for Glaucoma (SMDG-19) is a collection and standardization of 19 public full-fundus glaucoma images, associated image metadata like,  optic disc segmentation, optic cup segmentation, blood vessel segmentation, and any provided per-instance text metadata like sex and age.
+Standardized images like those presented here are not only machine-learning ready, but much more portable, useable, and accessible than their original formats.
+For example, the popular dataset, EyePACS AIROGS, contains nearly 100GB of data without standardization and around 5GB of data after standardization!

 ## Release Window
 The dataset abstract has been accepted into the ARVO 2023 conference.
 The full dataset will be released on Kaggle at the conference presentation.